KhalfaniW/Firefox-File-to-Speech/README.md

 #-Deprecated-FirefoxAddon-TTS

-This is a firefox addon I made a while ago, it was used to convert the text files I had created into text.
+This is a firefox addon mostly in javscript I made a while ago, it was used to convert the text files I had created into text.

 This addon works by looking at the text files in a folder that was pointed to by a Bash shell script.